-Net - the amount that is transferred to from your settlement account.
+Net - the amount that is transferred to or from your settlement account

 Fee - the fee amount that is charged to the organization when fees are not paid by the donor.
 The amount will be $0 for those transactions where the donor paid the fees.

 Gross - the total amount the registrant or donor paid

 The settlement report also includes contact information for the payer along with who they sponsored and which event the funds were collected through.